-Katy Chubb is a Team Lead for the EduTwinkle ORBYTS programme.
+Katy Chubb has been a Team Lead for the EduTwinkle ORBYTS programme since early 2015 and has recently been helping co-ordinate those running similar projects.
 She has been a PhD student with the ExoMol group at UCL since September 2014.
 She studied Physics and Astrophysics at the University of Birmingham where she gained an interest in quantum mechanics and exoplanets, amongst other things.
 As part of ExoMol, Katy is working to provide theoretical data which will aid the characterisation of exoplanet and cool star atmospheres, focusing in particular on the acetylene molecule.
 She got involved with Twinkle as part of the Origin of Life exhibition at the 2015 Royal Society Summer Science Exhibition and has done a number of related outreach events since.
-She is also currently working with the Twinkle team as a team leader for the EduTwinkle ORBYTS project and was one of the lead Astronomers for the pilot of the Mayors Fund for London Astronomy Club.
+She was one of the lead Astronomers for the pilot of the Mayors Fund for London Astronomy Club in 2016.